Adolescence: Puberty in general

-Facial hair in males normally appears in a specific order during puberty: The first facial hair to appear tends to grow at the corners of the upper lip, typically between 14 and 17 years of age.
+Facial hair in males normally appears in a specific order during puberty: The first facial hair to appear tends to grow at the corners of the upper lip, typically between 14 and 16 years of age.
 It then spreads to form a moustache over the entire upper lip.
 This is followed by the appearance of hair on the upper part of the cheeks, and the area under the lower lip.
 The hair eventually spreads to the sides and lower border of the chin, and the rest of the lower face to form a full beard.
 As with most human biological processes, this specific order may vary among some individuals.
 Facial hair is often present in late adolescence, around ages 17 and 18, but may not appear until significantly later.
 Some men do not develop full facial hair for 10 years after puberty.
 Facial hair continues to get coarser, much darker, and thicker for another 2–4 years after puberty.

 The major landmark of puberty for males is spermarche, the first ejaculation, which occurs, on average, at age 13.
-For females, it is menarche, the onset of menstruation, which occurs, on average, between ages 12 and 13.
+For females, it is menarche, the onset of menstruation, which typically occurs around age 13, plus or minus two or three years.
 The age of menarche is influenced by heredity, but a girl's diet and lifestyle contribute as well.
 Regardless of genes, a girl must have a certain proportion of body fat to attain menarche.
 Consequently, girls who have a high-fat diet and who are not physically active begin menstruating earlier, on average, than girls whose diet contains less fat and whose activities involve fat reducing exercise (e.g. ballet and gymnastics).
 Girls who experience malnutrition or are in societies in which children are expected to perform physical labor also begin menstruating at later ages.